 Deep-Fried vs Roasted Eggplant

 I learned about borani banjan while reading the Afghan Culture Unveiled blog, where Katie and Humaira call it “luscious layered eggplant.”
 And that’s exactly the word to describe it.
 This eggplant is lush lushhhh baby.
-It’s so melt in your mouth tender, with plenty of oil to add flavour but enough to feel greasy.
+It’s so melt in your mouth tender, with plenty of oil to add flavour but not enough to feel greasy.
 Yes, 1/2 cup of oil seems like a lot but you won’t feel like it after eating!